News Features

 Months of planning - permits and route maps and email chains and insurance paperwork and the kind of logistical drudgery that makes you question volunteering.

 Then the ride starts.
 No cars.
 No more planning.
 No taxis.
 No delivery trucks.
 Just an empty New York City street.
-We’re sittig on our bikes behind a patrol car, on a street that has been emptied of everything except us and a mile long chain of bikes behind us.
+We’re sitting on our bikes behind a patrol car, on a street that has been emptied of everything except us and a mile long chain of bikes behind us.

 And every year, without fail, we both get the same stupid-ass grin.